 George Howe

-Aged 30, he joined City in 1954 and was to spend the next 7 seasons playing at left back.
-During that time, he missed just 15 games.
-He then spent his last season, 1961/2, playing for City’s reserve side where he helped to develop the next generation of City players.
+Aged 30, he joined City in the summer of 1954 and was to spend the next 7 seasons with City playing at left back.
+In his first 6 seasons, he missed just 15 games giving magnificent service.
+He spent his last season, 1961/2, playing for City’s reserve side where he helped to develop the next generation of City players before leaving in May 1962.

-He was cool under pressure with great positional play, as demonstrated by subduing Stanley Matthews in 1955.
+He was noted for his fine positional play, consistency and coolness under pressure, often shepherding wingers towards the touchline, as demonstrated by subduing Stanley Matthews in 1955.

 He holds the City record as the outfield player to play the most games (338) without scoring a goal.
 That was an era where full backs were actively encouraged not to cross the halfway line and big centre halves would go up for corners.